jawordpressorg/community-handbook/wordcamp-organizer/planning-details/speakers.md

 If you aim for at least 80% local/regional and no more than 20% visiting, you’re doing great.
 If you’re veering toward more out-of-towners than locals, we start to wonder if you’ve really gotten to know who’s in your local community.
 Are there really no people doing cool stuff with WordPress?
 Sometimes that is the case, we know.
 If you have virtually no local community yet, and are hosting a WordCamp in an attempt to kick-start one, then we understand that you will likely need to bring in outside speakers for almost everything, and can help connect you to some likely people.

+### Speaker Diversity

+Along with building up your local community as speakers, we also recommend building up diversity in your speakers.
+WordCamp organizers should strive for a goal of 50% of speakers from underrepresented groups in their community.
+For organizers who are not sure how to meet these expectations, we offer these resources:

+*   Refer to the [Building a Diverse Speaker Roster](https://make.wordpress.org/community/handbook/wordcamp-organizer/planning-details/speakers/building-a-diverse-speaker-roster/) section in the WordCamp Organizer Handbook
+*   Run the [Diverse Speaker Training Workshop](https://make.wordpress.org/community/handbook/meetup-organizer/event-formats/diversity-speaker-training-workshop/) in your local community

 ### How to Choose Them

 There are a number of ways to identify potential speakers.